If you’re planning to grow a summer garden, you’re most likely going to grow tomatoes in it.

 The plants have tiny, fuzzy bumps on their stems (called adventitious roots, root initials, or tomato stem primordia) that are essentially the beginnings of new root nodes.

-You can learn how to repot your seedlings the first time in this post, why you should transplant them a second time here, and how to transplant them in a trough if you’re not able to dig a deep hole to bury the stems.
+You can learn how to repot your seedlings the first time in this post, why you should transplant tomatoes a second time here, and how to plant tomatoes sideways in a trench if you’re not able to dig a deep hole to bury the stems.

-If you don’t get enough sun in your yard, try planting your tomatoes across from a fence or wall, or the side of a shed or garage that can reflect light back onto the plants.
-Hang a white sheet on the structure if it isn’t already a bright, light color.
+If you don’t get enough sun in your yard, try planting your tomatoes across from a fence or wall, or off to the side of a white shed or garage that can reflect light back onto the plants.
+Hang a white sheet on the structure if it isn’t already a light, bright color.